cubicflow/lifeflower/_products/headache-roller.md

 is_crystal: false
 stackable: true

 long_description: Beat your next headache the natural way, pill-free with a blend of nature's many solutions.
-1:1 lab tested THC/CBD infused Sweet Almond oil is paired with healing essential oils that have been proven over and over to kick headaches and migraines- Infused with corresponding organic herbs to provide extra minerals, nutrients and healing benefits.
+Infused Sweet Almond oil is paired with healing essential oils that have been proven over and over to kick headaches and migraines- Infused with corresponding organic herbs to provide extra minerals, nutrients and healing benefits.
 Includes a cleansed and charged quartz crystal chip to amplify it all.

 ingredients: Organic Hemp Oil, Magnesium Oil, Blend of Therapeutic-grade Essential Oils, Organic Herbs, Sunflower Lecithin, Vitamin E, Cleansed & Charged Crystal.